levork/mis2rib/README.md

 Install mis2rib in the root directory of the island scene package.

 From the same directory, run mis2rib.sh.
 This takes around half an hour to generate all necessary RIB files.
+It will also run the txmake utility to convert the latlong environment map for the domelight from EXR to Pixar format, so there will be an assumption that the environment variable RMANTREE points to an installation of RenderMan.

 You can now render island.rib.